spaship/spaship/packages/documentation/docs/qa-testing/test-process.md

 ## Need

 ---
-* To have an automation testing framework setup for testing the SPAship Manager and SPAship Operator functionalities
+* To have an automation testing framework setup for testing the SPAship Manager and SPAship Operator functionalities.
 * To have a process documentation of manual testing

 ## Tools & Technologies Used

 ---
-* IDE- Pycharm
+* IDE- Visual Studio Code
-* UI Testing Framework- LCC i.e lemoncheesecake with selenium
+* UI Testing Framework- Cypress
 * Postman - For API Testing
 * Gitlab- For maintaining the test code and used as the CI platform
 * Newman- CLI version of Postman useful for integrating Postman with Gitlab